Ukraine has rejected "associate membership". What should the EU offer instead?

 Photo: The Office of the President of Ukraine

-It may have seemed that President Zelenskyy put an end to the discussion when, at the end of the week, he rejected Merz’s proposal in its current form in a detailed letter to EU leaders.
+It may have seemed that President Zelenskyy had put an end to the discussion when, at the end of the week, he rejected Merz’s proposal in its current form in a detailed letter to EU leaders.
 His main message in the four-page letter can be summed up as: "There can be no complete European project without Ukraine, and Ukraine’s place in the European Union must be full and equal."

-However, this does not mean that Merz’s initiative is "dead".
+However, this does not mean that Merz’s initiative is dead.

-And this is a completely realistic task.
+And this is a completely realistic objective.

 Indeed, Merz’s proposal contains both certain dangerous elements and some positive elements that could be useful for Ukraine.